Re-Purpose Old Vent Covers in Your Home! How Much Money Can You Save?

 When I bought my second home, it was a rehab project.
-We got a crazy deal, but wanted to save money as much as possible.
+We got a crazy deal but wanted to save money as much as possible, who doesn't?
+I don't know anyone that is excited to spend hard earned money on stupid things.
 This article covers how to easily re-purpose old vent covers in your home.
 We even redid the green 1970s laundry chute door, added a new $3 knob and it looks brand new.
 All you need is a little time, and some Rustoleum Specialty Appliance Epoxy paint.
 Since you have the option of various colors, there are endless metal surfaces you can renew.
 We even did our old mailbox in black and we love how it turned out!

 You can also easily touch up the vents over time if they chip or wear out, but we have not had that issue in over a year.

 - Screw drivers (flat or phillips) depending on what needs removed

 - A wire brush, or a grill brush